Julianne2025/Data-Analytics-Portfolio/README.md

 This freight spend data comes from one large consolidated freight invoice for the week of May 21, 2010 for a large battery manufacturing company that later closed.

+The consolidated freight invoice csv file was downloaded weekly from the website of the freight invoice company that audited and paid the carriers.
 The invoice and chart of accounts data was imported into Power BI from SQL Server.

+Business Q&A:  Freight KPIs, Freight spend by Top 20 carriers, Top 20 shipping facilities, Top 20 receiving facilities, Top 20 branch locations, Top 20 GL freight expense codes.

+Business Problems:  Weekly freight invoice had wrong GL codes due to moving or closing facilities or missing codes.
+Freight spend always exceeded budget.

 - freight_analysis.pbix
 - weekly_freight_cost_overview.png ![freight](https://github.com/Julianne2025/Data-Analytics-Portfolio/blob/main/Power-BI/weekly_freight_cost_overview.png)